Frequently Asked Questions

 For all business shoots, by digital download.
 We'll send you a link.

 For personal Portraiture Packages, first, you will choose your physical prints.
 This happens when you come at your convenience to our studio for the reveal, and they will already be in mats with a built-in stand ready to display.
 Later, we will send you a link so that you can download high resolutions files of all the images you chose as prints.
 This will give you a backup and, if you wish, you can even make your own prints.

 Yes, of course.
 Please contact us if you are having problems.
-The advice below is worth trying now, as it may solve any issues faster:
+In March of 2019, we changed the way we delivered your licensed images.
+The advice below applies to downloads BEFORE March 18th of that year and is worth trying now, as it may solve any issues faster:

 STILL HAVING TROUBLE DOWNLOADING?

 Do you backup my images?

-Yes and no. Any images we deliver by download will usually stay on our server for up to a year.
-However, as space is limited, all older files on our server are eventually deleted to make room for new work.
+Yes and no. Any images we deliver by download will usually stay available for up to a year.
+However, as space is limited, all older files are eventually deleted to make room for new work.
+We can't accurately predict ahead of time when that will be.

 You should always try the download link we supply you first if you lose track of your images.
 We cannot guaranty this will always be reliable as the company that hosts our work in not under our control.
 Furthermore, we decided that it is outside our mission perimeters to devote the resources required to ensure the level of management and reliability that our clients would expect of a top-tier backup service.
 There are good backup services and ways to store your files online, including many that are free: you should take advantage of those.